 Save Scumming: Quicksave/quickoad plus a Slots Machine equals easy but boring money-making... until the casino kicks you out.
 When doing this, trying to use the slot machines (or the Black Jack or Roulette tables) within 60 seconds of reloading produces a message stating that it seems to be resetting itself as an anti-cheating measure.
 This also applies to most merchants.
 Talk to the Gun Runner's Protectron within 60 seconds of reloading your game, and he'll inform you that a transaction is already in place, and to wait for it to end.

-Sawed-Off Shotgun: In addition, there is also the laser version (Tri Beam Laser Rifle).
+Sawed-Off Shotgun: Both a bog-standard 12 gauge double-barrel, and 20 gauge lever-action with a cut down barrel and stock.
+In addition, there is also the laser version (Tri Beam Laser Rifle).

 Scary Black Man: Jean-Baptiste Cutting.
 The Van Graff family as a whole appear to be a scary Black Family as all but one of the random Mooks are Black.